Chapter 4 : Chapter 3

 I shook my head and kept crying, eventually I managed to say that I just knew I had to go this way.
 Realization dawned on his face as he said “Remind me to ask Lily if we can make an exception for you in these charms.
 It won’t do any good if you can’t even get to where you’re supposed to stay.”

 He led me all the way back to the cabin, but I didn’t see it until we were on the front stoop.
 All this magic was beginning to intimidate me but I knew I had to trust Remus.
-I vaguely remember him saying he’d cook us some dinner, but I curled back up onto the couch and cried myself to sleep.
+I vaguely remember him saying he’d cook us some dinner, but, upset, I curled back up onto the couch and cried myself to sleep.

 Whatever I had just been dreaming about I completely forgot because the pain that woke me up was unbearable.
 I grabbed my leg where it felt as though I was being electrocuted as jolts of pain emanated from my bite.
 Clearly, James’ numbing charm wasn’t permanent.